 Ineffective marketing strategies typically break at these two points.
 Your product and web address need to be promoted at every opportunity.
 Optimize your website for search, promote your product on the home page, use social media channels to start a conversation about the problem your product solves.
 Don’t forget offline marketing, either—for your products and your website.

-A call to action is an important part of your marketing strategy.
+A call to action is an important part of your online marketing strategy.
 No matter how you are marketing, you still need to ask the buyer to take action: learn more, register, buy.
 A CTA can be as simple as a sidebar within a blog article to register for a related webinar or ask for a consultation.
 You should use a CTA at every step, because you never know when the customer will be ready to buy, and consumers may not buy unless they are asked.